Ternary Compression for Communication-Efficient Federated Learning: Proposed Algorithm

+where $T_k$ is a parameter for the $k$-th client, and $\text{rand}(0, 1)$ is an operation that generates uniformly distributed random numbers within [0, 1).
+Note that we introduce randomness into $T_k$ to make it difficult to reverse the weights.
+We limit the randomness to a controlled range to avoid a significant loss in performance.

-However, according to (\ref{scale_funtion}) and (\ref{ttq_Bound}), we can easily find that the thresholds in all layers are mostly the same since the maximum absolute value of the scaled $\theta^s$ is 1 in most layers.
-Thus, the model capability may be effected by the homogeneity of the threshold.
-To avoid this issue, we propose an alternative threshold calculation criterion:
+However, according to equations (\ref{eq:scale_funtion}) and (\ref{eq:ttq_Bound}), we can find that the thresholds in all layers are mostly the same since the maximum absolute value of the normalized $\theta^s$ is 1 in most layers, which is not good for privacy preservation.
+Inspired from \cite{li2016ternary}, we adopt the following approach to determine the threshold according to the sparsity of the weights: